International School of Belgrade: Students and faculty

-The school has 384 students from 45 different countries.
+The school has 384 students from 45 countries.
 There are currently as of the 2013-2014 School Year, 187 Lower School students, 101 Middle School students, and 97 High School students.
 ISB employs 74 Faculty, Teaching Assistants, and Specialists representing 10 nationalities with experience ranging from 3 to over 30 years.

 Facilities

 ISB moved into its current high school campus in 2003, with grades 6-12.
 In 2005 grade 6-8 moved to a new building nearby.
 However starting January 2012 ISB's Middle School returned to the now renovated campus, fit with a new state of the art Gymnasium and Amphitheatre.

 Extracurricular activities

 ISB offers a large scale of after-school programs divided into three seasons: Autumn, Winter and Spring.
 ISB is a member of CEESA which allows older students, (Grades 6-12) to take part in events alongside students from other international schools in central and Eastern Europe.
 ISB competes in Soccer, Basketball and Volleyball, as well as Knowledge Bowl, and Math Counts.